 Have you ever wondered about the effects of colour on your child’s happiness?
 Imagine how they would feel if surrounded by black, white and grey.

 Warmer colours such as pink provide a feeling of comfort.
 Imagine how a pink fur bean bag will make your child feel.
-Red, orange or yellow may help to stimulate the mind.
+A Red, orange or yellow bean bag may help to stimulate the mind.
 Red may increase the performance of a budding athlete.
 However too much may not be suitable for their academic achievement.
 Blue lowers blood pressure and provides a calming effect.

 Green is often associated with well-being as it has a soothing effect on the body and mind.
 If you want to reduce anxiety and increase concentration, be sure to give your child plenty of exposure to greens.
 There is also some evidence to show it will enhance their reading ability.
 One study discovered that overlaying a transparent green sheet over text, improved children’s reading speed and comprehension.